-While the main goal is to ensure travelers’ safety, the ability to activate users and cut down the wait time might also benefit the airport’s non-aeronautical revenue streams, something we’ve previously visited in our blog about airport management.
-Research shows that passengers who spend extra 10 minutes queuing spend 30% less on retail and food items, and while it seems unlikely that we’ll be able to get rid of queues completely in the coming years, the option of activating guests and allowing them to manage their options and time is definitely a potential way to minimize wait time.
+While the main goal is to ensure travelers’ safety, the ability to allow users to reduce the amount of wait time might also benefit the airport’s non-aeronautical revenue streams, which is something we’ve previously visited in our blog about airport management.
+Research shows that passengers who spend extra 10 minutes queuing spend 30% less on retail and food items.
+And while it seems unlikely that we’ll be able to get rid of queues completely in the coming years, empowering guests with the technology to manage their options and time is definitely a way to minimize wait time and maximize revenue opportunities.

 Airports have to prepare for a future where the pandemic will continue to be at the back of everyone’s minds, but by optimizing location and facility management, ensuring travelers’ as well as staff’s safety will be a much more manageable task.